resumonk/resumonk-jekyll-theme/README.md

 Resumonk Blog Template
 ======================

 At [Resumonk](http://www.resumonk.com), we have started using Jekyll as our blogging platform.
-I've just finished designing a Jekyll theme to match our website's design.
-Since there aren't many Jekyll themes out there, I thought I'd release this in the public domain.
-I hope you find this useful.
+We've just finished designing a Jekyll theme to match our website's design.
+Since there aren't many Jekyll themes out there, we thought we'd release this in the public domain. we hope you find this useful.

 #### Here's how this theme looks - [Demo](http://www.resumonk.com/blog)